 Safety is the #1 priority of PSD Transportation Services.
 Everything we do is to ensure that student riders have a safe and reliable means of transportation to and from school.
 To aid in this endeavour, we have a number of policies, procedures and safety features in place on our buses, and we review important safety information with our riders on a regular basis - most notably during School Bus Safety Week each October.

-All of these policies, procedures and safety features are outlined in detail in the PSD School Bus Operations Handbook.
+All of these policies, procedures and safety features are outlined in detail in the Student Transportation Guide.

 School Bus Safety Measures